rprouse/til/typescript/setup-yarn-with-ts.md

-# Setup a Yarn Project with Typescript in VS Code
+# Setup a Yarn Project with TypeScript in VS Code

 ```sh
 # Install Yarn globally